Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 [db-init.php](init/db-init.php) is regularly run to initialize the [PostgreSQL](https://www.postgresql.org/)+[PostGIS](https://postgis.net/) DB with the latest OpenStreetMap elements and their respective wikidata etymology IDs.

-Once the DB is initialized, this is the data gathering process in [etymologyMap.php](web/etymologyMap.php) used by in v2 if the configuration contains `db-enable = true`:
+Once the DB is initialized, this is the data gathering process in [etymologyMap.php](web/etymologyMap.php) used by in v2 if the configuration contains `db_enable = true`:

 1. [`BBoxTextPostGISQuery::downloadMissingText()`](web/app/query/postgis/BBoxTextPostGISQuery.php) checks if the Wikidata content for the requested area has already been downloaded in the DB
     - If it has not been downloaded it downloads it downloads it using [EtymologyIDListJSONWikidataQuery](web/app/query/wikidata/EtymologyIDListJSONWikidataQuery.php) and loads it in the DB